antoinercbs/tesla-synth-web-player/readme.md

-### Authentification (advices)
+### Authentication (advices)

-In order to perform authentication, we strongly advice you to use this web app Docker image. we advice you to use a Docker proxy such as traefik native basic auth label or keycloak gatekeeper (if you are using a Keycloak SSO)
+In order to perform authentication, we strongly advice you to use this web app Docker image. we advice you to use a Docker proxy such as Traefik's native basicauth feature or keycloak gatekeeper (if you are using a Keycloak SSO)

 ## Internationalization